 You can eat all you can manage for £8, go into the M & M shop and spend twice that on bags of your favourite sweets.
 You can grab a coffee for a pound or spend £11 (we kid you not) on the smallest cup you’ve ever seen.
 London is precisely what you want to make and whatever the cost.

-Finding somewhere to stay in London shouldn’t be a massive issue, even as we continue to ease out of lockdown.
+Finding somewhere to stay in London shouldn’t be a massive issue, even when we continue to ease out of lockdown.
 It is huge, so bear that in mind when you book somewhere and plan any activities.
 You cannot do it all in a day or two, so definitely need to do some planning to get to the places you and the family really want to see.

 Of course, you’ll want to do the big ones – Tower Of London, Buckingham Place, Parliament and Number Ten.
 If they are on your agenda you should think about staying central, Covent Garden, Blackfriars and the like.
 Personally, I would opt for a little out of the very centre, maybe Hammersmith or Olympia.
 There are some really good hotels around there and definitely some bargains to be had.
 You are close to Westfield Shopping Centre, which is phenomenal, and has so much going on for the kids.
 Getting into town is easy too.
 A bus will stop close to you hotel and the ride in can be really exciting as you pass by some well know landmarks.